koiusa/NetWork/README.md

 # NetWork
-This is a Socekt communications project.
+This is a Socket communications project.